darkshade9/aq2-tng/action/scenes/README.md

         * Holding a capturepoint over an interval
     * New ways to score
         * Bonus points for Accuracy (triggered under the same conditions the announcer voiceover says "Accuracy!")
+* Voting
+    * Allow players to vote for scenario/map combinations
+        * Assuming there's a valid scene for the map, defaults to `e_useDefaultScenario` logic
+* Team Swaps
+    * A setting for enabling team swaps in ETV and FRD matches, when halftime is reached (if timelimit is set) or halfway to a roundlimit is reached (10 out of 20 rounds for a single team), pauses the game and swaps members of the teams, and begins again.